Amazon Reviews and Product Launch Secrets

 The other main concern for sellers is how to launch to get your product visible on the first page of Organic Search Results. (aka the A9 algorithm) The objective is to target some keywords that are active enough to drive views of your product in the SERP (Search Engine Results Page), but not so competitive that you are fighting with entrenched power players.

 This means finding target keywords (key phrases) that are not too competitive and also not too noncompetitive.
 A seller should target keywords that are in the middle.
-(It seems alot like Goldilocks)
+(It seems alot like Goldilock trying to get it "just right".)

-Once the seller knows the target keywords they can do a product launch with a company like Panda Boom, Snagshout, Rebate-Key.com or best still use the Empowery aligned resources that are safer. (catalyst88.com and empowery members have access to other confidential resources and prices.)
+Once the seller knows the target keywords they can do a standard product launch with a company like Snagshout, Rebate-Key and Empowery Co-op aligned resources that are safer. (catalyst88.com and empowery cooperative members have access to other confidential resources and prices.)

 Most of the services will simply provide an online listing with an image of the product that is being offered (typically FREE or very high discount rates.) with a link which embeds the keyword into the resulting URL.
 This helps Amazon associate that keyword with a sale on the specific seller’s product which drives the A9 algorithm to consider that product relevant for that keyword (or key phrase).